PM Modi is driving India’s car while looking only into the rear-view mirror, says Rahul Gandhi

 He said that the Bharatiya Janata Party and its parent organisation Rashtriya Swamsevak Sangh are incapable of looking into the future and can only talk about the past.

-Gandhi said that whenever questioned, the BJP’s immediate response to justify its action would include an incident that occurred during the Congress regime.
+Gandhi said that whenever questioned, the BJP’s immediate response to justify its actions would include an incident that occurred during the Congress regime.

 The former Lok Sabha member from Kerala’s Wayanad also said that India is facing a fight between two ideologies, one represented by the Congress and the other by the BJP and the RSS.